 4. Sectional rugs

-First thing to do is to determine the focal point of the room.
+The first thing to do is to determine the focal point of the room.
 It is best to choose the widest wall of the interior space or the fireplace wall for instance.
 For a great effect, the focal point must serve more than one zone. in the image below, the headboard wall serves as a focal point both for the sleeping zone and the sitting area.

 |Two Interior Zones within a Bedroom|

-You can differentiate zones with colour and though each may have differing colours, they must still complement each other.
+You can differentiate zones with colour and though each may have different colours, they must still complement each other.
 A room that serves different purposes or one that is created just for aesthetics must have plain and bold colours; light and heavy textures, plain and prints.

 Colour and texture can be introduced through the walls.
 Materials that work well together within one interior space are different techniques of paint application, paint/wallpaper; brick/paint; and wood/paint/wallpaper combinations.

 The floor can have different textures, sizes, and shapes of area rugs to show sections.
-The floor finish may also differ for each zone - different but complimentary wood floor; natural stone, or ceramic.
-You can also use floor levels to differentiate zones within an interior space.
+The floor finish may also differ for each zone - different but complementary wood floor; natural stone, or ceramic.
+You can also use floor levels to differentiate the zones within an interior space.
 Having different floor levels is always a great idea and will give the feel of two rooms within one.
 For instance, a raised dining area distinctively separates the living from dining zones.

 Other Ways to Create Areas within a Room

 Create furniture groupings for each zone.
-Remember that each zone must seat different number of people.
+Remember that each zone must seat a different number of people.
 Create a larger area with a sofa, coffee table, and a couple of accent chairs and a smaller zone with a chaise, table, and lamp.